atharva0300/Learn-Docker/NOTES.md

         ```
         docker-compose -f docker-compose.yml -f docker-compose.prod.yml down -v
         ```

+    With the ( -v ) flag, we are deleting the volumes associated to the container

 19. Rebilding the new container for development or production based  on the configurations in .dev.yml or .prod.yml files
     - for development